Release date: December 23, 2016

-For the centerpiece of their composition, the so-called "Libretto", they enlisted the services of opera singer Lilly Jørstad from Russia, but now living in Tromsø.
-To create the typical unison of word and song as found in opera, for example, the artists asked the vocalist, 24 years old at the time, to put the noteworthy temperature readings of the region into song, using names of places and data provided by meteorological institutes for recent times.
+For the centrepiece of their composition, the so-called "Libretto", they enlisted the services of opera singer Lilly Jørstad from Russia, but now living in Tromsø.
+To create the typical unison of word and song as found in opera, for example, the artists asked the vocalist, 24 years old at the time, to put the noteworthy temperature readings from the region into song, using names of places and data provided by the Norwegian Meteorological Institute for the year 2010.

 The topic of climate change was one of the main reasons behind SpringerParker approaching the Goethe Institute with this project in 2007.
 They read an article in the New York Times reporting on plants in Greenland and Norway which had metamorphosed into flowers due to climate change and information still present in their genetic composition.
 A fantastic story in the eyes of SpringerParker, for whom memory is a motif to which they often return in their works.